opalj/opal/src/site/Hermes.md

         // recommended to use short, but descriptive names.
         // Additionally, it is recommend to capitalize the name as used in titles.
         //
-        // The names of the features returned here have to equal to the names used by
+        // The names of the features returned here have to equal the names used by
-        // the query!
-        override val featureIDs: List[String] = List("Native Methods")
+        // the query itself (the `apply` function below)! override val featureIDs: List[String] = List("Native Methods")

         override def apply[S](